-• From September 2012 to date, 6 reports have been received of human infections with a novel coronavirus (nCoV), 4 from Saudi Arabia and 2 from Qatar.
-There have been 2 fatal cases.
-Two of the most recent cases in Saudi Arabia are considered to be epidemiologically-linked as they are from the same family and live in the same household.
+• From September 2012 to date, 9 reports have been received of human infections with a novel coronavirus, 5 from Saudi Arabia, 2 from Qatar and 2 from Jordan.
+There have been 5 fatal cases.
 Investigation is continuing in order to identify the source, the route of transmission and changes with the virus.

-1) Influenza Laboratory Data
+1) Influenza Laboratory Data1

-- Influenza activity has continued to be typical inter-seasonal levels. - No influenza detections were reported during that period. - Since the beginning of the season, one influenza positive lab detection has been reported, an influenza A (H1N1)pdm09 virus.
+- Influenza activity is at low levels. - One influenza detection was reported during that period. - Since the beginning of the season, three influenza positive detections have been reported, 1 influenza A (H1N1)pdm09 and 2 influenza A (H3) virus.

-Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of 7 sites in Emergency Rooms, 5 sites in Family Practice, 3 sites in First Nations communities, 1 site in a Nursing Home, 3 sites in Universities and 8 sites in Community Health Centers.
+1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of 7 sites in Emergency Rooms, 5 sites in Family Practice, 3 sites in First Nations communities, 1 site in a Nursing Home, 3 sites in Universities and 8 sites in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
 Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
 All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.

-Graph 1: Number and percent of positive influenza specimens in New Brunswick, by week, up to November 17, 2012 (data source: G. Dumont lab results)
+Graph 1: Number and percent of positive influenza specimens in New Brunswick, by week, up to December 1, 2012 (data source: G. Dumont lab results)